 - Maintain confidentiality in all areas of client and program operations.

-- Represent RMYA in a professional manner at approved events in the community.
+- Represent RMYA in a professional manner at all times, including attendance at agency events and within the general community.